Bread92/XkbLayoutCreator/README.md

 > xkb_symbols "intl" {
 >     ...
 > };
+>
+> <OR HERE>
 > ```
-5. Go to xkb/rules/ directory and add in evdev.lst in `! variant` section your variant's abbreviation and full name.
+5. Go to xkb/rules/ directory and add in evdev.lst inside the `! variant` section your variant's abbreviation and full name.
 ### Example (Shavian)
 > ```
 > ! variant